Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

 ## Dependency control container

 In this part of the WPF Tutorial an Inversion of Control Container will be added.
 This container is a kind of dispenser for class objects.
 You also will find the term Dependency Injection used often.
-You can do without and use new statements to instantiate class objects, but for complex applicationt using a container is considered best practice for good reasons.
+You can do without and use new statements to instantiate class objects, but for complex applications using a container is considered best practice for good reasons.
 For more background, one of your options is to watch this video: [Tim Corey Dependency Inversion tutorial](https://www.youtube.com/watch?v=NnZZMkwI6KI)

 For this tutorial a Caliburn.Micro ``SimpleContainer`` will be used.
 Make following changes t ``Bootstrapper.cs``: